withastro/astro/packages/integrations/vercel/README.md

 ### Node.js Version Support

 The `@astrojs/vercel` adapter supports specific Node.js versions for deploying your Astro project on Vercel.
-To view the supported Node.js versions, click on the settings tab for a project and scroll down to "Node.js Version" section.
-The supported versions are categorized as 'current', 'beta', and 'deprecated'.
-Each category represents the support status of that Node.js version:
+To view the supported Node.js versions on Vercel, click on the settings tab for a project and scroll down to "Node.js Version" section.

-- **Current**: Fully supported and recommended for use.
-- **Beta**: Newer versions that are in beta.
-These are available for testing and early adoption.
-- **Deprecated**: Versions that are no longer recommended and scheduled for removal on a specific date.
+Check out the [Vercel documentation](https://vercel.com/docs/functions/serverless-functions/runtimes/node-js#default-and-available-versions) to learn more.

 ## Troubleshooting